Gharanij

 Gharanij (غَرَانِيج) is a Syrian town located in Abu Kamal District, Deir ez-Zor.
 According to the Syria Central Bureau of Statistics (CBS), Gharanij had a population of 23,009 in the 2004 census.

-On 9 December 2017, Gharanij was captured by Syrian Democratic Forces in their Deir ez-Zor campaign.
-On 21 December 2017, the Islamic State still controlled the town but was once again liberated by the Syrian Democratic Forces in late February.
+On 9 December 2017, Gharanij was captured by Syrian Democratic Forces in their Deir ez-Zor campaign against the Islamic State.
+On 21 December 2017, the Islamic State recaptured the town but it was once again liberated by the Syrian Democratic Forces in late February.